zephyrproject-rtos/zephyr/doc/contribute/conventions.rst

 Subsystem Naming Conventions
 ============================

-Generally, any sub-system can define its own naming conventions for symbols.
+Generally, any subsystem can define its own naming conventions for symbols.
 However, these should be implemented with their own namespace prefix (for example, ``bt\_`` for BlueTooth, or ``net\_`` for IP).
 This limits possible clashes with applications.
 Following this prefix convention with subsystems